 The Green and Nolin Rivers Blueway, mostly inside Mammoth Cave National Park but also within Edmonson County and the Nolin Lake Tailwater in south-central Kentucky, includes 36 miles of navigable waterway and 7 public access sites.
 There are 18 trips available.
 You can find the trip PDF's & an overview of the entire Blueway at the link below.
+UPDATE: THERE ARE NOW CLASS 2 RAPIDS AT THE LOCK 6 SITE - JUST ADJUST YOUR PLANS ACCORDINGLY.

 The Hart County Blueway on the Green, covers 42.5 miles of the Green River.
 This Blueway begins at the private launch, Lynn Camp Creek, and runs to Dennison Ferry inside Mammoth Cave National Park.
 Please note access must be arranged to launch at Lynn Camp Creek.
 Also, please note that there is no public access in-between Munfordville and Dennison Ferry.
 The 7 trip PDF's & an overview can be found at the link below.